Toloka/docs/en/toloka-llm/terminology.md

 #### Deployment {#deployment}

-Making a variant available for use either through API or file-upload UI.
+Making a variant available for use either through API or text-upload UI.

 #### Project {#project}